-We are taking the safety of our community very seriously.
-Tours are limited to a maximum of 10 people.
-Face coverings are mandatory for all visitors and tour guides.
+In the midst of the COVID19 pandemic, we are taking the safety of our community very seriously.
+All of our tour guides are fully vaccinated but are happy to wear a mask on request if that would make you feel more comfortable.
 Hand sanitizer is available at check-in and throughout the tour path.
-Shared spaces, such as bathrooms are sanitized regularly.
 Check-in areas and tours pathways have been adjusted to avoid indoor areas.
-As the tour is outdoors in open spaces, you'll be able to easily socially distance, just stay close enough to hear instructions from your tour guide.
+As the tour is outdoors in open spaces, you'll be able to easily socially distance yourself, just stay close enough to hear instructions from your tour guide.

 Children are encouraged to attend and interact with the animals but are expected to follow the same safety rules as adults.
 Please be mindful that Charlie's Acres is a sanctuary for rescued animals, not a petting zoo.
 Parents are responsible for ensuring that children do not harass or interact unsafely with animals.
 Children under 14 must be accompanied by a responsible adult and all minors must have a waiver signed by a parent or guardian.

 Learn more about the difference between a sanctuary and a petting zoo here.